istarlet/derby_city_drip/README.md

 # Derby City Drip
 ## Description
-I chose the [Code Louisville FEWD Coffee Shop](https://github.com/CodeLouisville/FEWD-CoffeeShop), a fictional coffee shop named "Derby City Drip" that was in need of a website, as my Code Kentucky project.
-I approached this project like I was a frontend web developer and my job was to turn the provided mockups into a fully functioning web page.
+I created a one-page website for the fictional **Derby City Drip** coffee shop for my FEWD Code Kentucky project.
+The design mockups came fromc [Code Louisville FEWD Coffee Shop](https://github.com/CodeLouisville/FEWD-CoffeeShop).
+I approached this project like I was a frontend web developer and my job was to turn the provided mockups into a fully functioning one-page website.
 I tried to recreate the mockups as faithfully as possible.

 Alternatively, you can view my project by clicking this link [Derby City Coffee](https://naughty-volhard-234aeb.netlify.app/).